 Q. There's an abandoned vehicle on my street.
 How do I get it removed?

 If possible, get the vehicle name, model, year, color and license plate number.
-Make a note of the street address and/or the nearest cross streets where the vehicle is located and contact the Helena Police Department at 406-442-3233 or 406-447-8461 or by email The form is also available here.
+Make a note of the street address and/or the nearest cross streets where the vehicle is located and contact Sergeant Berkley Conrad at the Helena Police Department at 406-442-3233 or 406-447-8461 or by email The form is also available here.

 Q. Does your department have a citizen's ride along program and how to I arrange to ride with an officer?